durellwilson/balltalkapp/docs/IMPROVEMENTS.md

 Here are some suggested future improvements:

+1. Fix the test environment to allow running tests before deployment
-1. Add comprehensive unit tests for the recording functionality
+2. Add comprehensive unit tests for the recording functionality
-2. Implement better error recovery mechanisms
+3. Implement better error recovery mechanisms
-3. Add analytics to track user engagement with the recording feature
+4. Add analytics to track user engagement with the recording feature
-4. Optimize the audio processing for better performance on mobile devices
+5. Optimize the audio processing for better performance on mobile devices
-5. Add more audio effects and processing options
+6. Add more audio effects and processing options